Accepting PhD Students

 Biography

-Carmen's young fatherhood research includes several studies and this has spanned over twelve years.
-Her latest study, 'Connected Young Fatherhood: Rural and Urban Experiences' was in collaboration with Daddilife, Leeds City Council and the County Councils Network.
+1. 'Connected Young Fatherhood: Rural and Urban Experiences', which was a collaborative project with Daddilife, Leeds City Council and the County Councils Network.
 This study focused on young fathers' employment and professional support experiences during the pandemic.
+Funded by Research England.

 Research interests